standardgalactic/zet/activities.md

 Building on the experience from NEON and from the Software Defined Radio project, I spent some time working on how to make vector processing more flexible and on how to implement it more efficiently.
+This led to a major architecture extension and multiple architecture and microarchitecture patents.

 Since vector architecture projects always lead to large ISA extensions, I also created a language and tool to describe large ISAs in a compact, structured way.

-3 patents granted, 4 patents pending, 1 paper published, 1 tool tech
+4 patents granted, 4 patents pending, 1 paper published, 1 tool tech
 transferred.